 - Push the needle through the bottom fabric, creating a diagonal stitch on the edges of your fabric.
-Your needle and thread should exit the top fabric to secure the fabrics together.
+Your needle and thread must exit the top fabric to secure the fabrics together.

 - Repeat the process until you’ve reached the ends of your fabrics.
 Don’t forget to lock in your stitches.

 The catch stitch is identified by the crisscross stitches, great for front-facing fabrics and hemming-lined garments.
 This hand stitching technique allows for a bit of a give and is also a great stitch to work on circular garments like tablecloths.
 Unlike most hand-sewn stitches, this technique starts from the left.
 To learn more about this stitch, refer to the following steps: